 Table of Contents

 Truck driving is widely considered one of the most dangerous jobs.
-The perils of operating these massive vehicles extend far beyond the highway.
+Operating these large vehicles involves risks that extend beyond traveling on the highway.
 Aside from the risk of catastrophic accidents, truck drivers face unique challenges that threaten their physical and mental well-being.

-Long hours spent behind the wheel, dealing with unpredictable weather and tough road conditions under tight deadlines, and balancing work and family can create immense physical strain.
-The isolation and demanding nature of the job can also take a toll on a driver’s mental and emotional health.
+Long hours spent behind the wheel, dealing with unpredictable weather and tough road conditions under tight deadlines, and balancing work and family can create significant physical strain.
+The isolation and demanding nature of the job can also take a toll on a driverโs mental and emotional health.

-According to USA Today, there are approximately 1,797,710 truck drivers in the U.S. These workers consistently face significant hazards while performing their daily tasks.
+According to USA Today, there are approximately 1,797,710 truck drivers in the United States.
+These workers consistently face significant hazards while performing their daily tasks.
+These workers consistently face significant hazards while performing their daily tasks.
 In 2021, the industry fatality rate was 45.92 per 100,000 truck drivers, while non-fatal injuries occurred at 259.7 per 100,000 truck drivers.
-Various factors explain why this is the case.
+The following sections explore the various factors explaining why this is the case.

 Why Is Driving Trucks Dangerous?